The Doyle Collection (“Doyle”, “we” or “us”) is committed to protecting and respecting your privacy.

 This Privacy Notice is issued on behalf of each company within The Doyle Collection, so when we refer to The Doyle Collection, we or us in this Notice, we are referring to the relevant company in The Doyle Collection responsible for processing your personal data.
 Doyle Hotels (Holdings) Limited is the controller of and responsible for the Doyle Collection website.

-This includes when you, or someone on your behalf, requests information from us, contact us (or we contact you), make a booking, use our websites, link to or from our websites, connect with us via social media, through our central reservations or hotels, or any other engagement we have with you (regardless of where you are based).
+This includes when you, or someone on your behalf, requests information from us, contacts us (or we contact you), make a booking, use our websites, links to or from our websites, connects with us via social media, through our central reservations or hotels, or any other engagement we have with you (regardless of where you are based).

 Please read the following carefully to understand our use of personal data.
-Please note that the Policy relates only to the personal data of living individuals.
+Please note that the Notice relates only to the personal data of living individuals.

 Information we may collect from or about you

-We may collect and process personal data including the following in the course of providing services to you, which could contain your personal data:
+We may collect and process personal data in the course of providing services to you, which could contain your personal data including the following:

-your full name; your address; your various email addresses; your various phone numbers including mobile phone numbers; your nationality; your address; financial information about you including your bank account details; credit card details or other payment details; details of contracts you have entered with third parties for us to provide services to you; details of your relationship to other parties; details of your membership of professional or other organisations; your date of birth; details of your children and other relations; medical details including details of allergies; guest preferences including likes and dislikes, details of your car registration number; details of your driving licence; details of your passport, and all other personal data which you ask us to process on your behalf, or which is necessary for us to process in order for us to fulfil our role in providing bedroom accommodation, food & beverage, meeting room or other hospitality related services to you.
+your full name; your address; your various email addresses; your various phone numbers including mobile phone numbers; your nationality; financial information about you including your bank account details; credit card details or other payment details; details of contracts you have entered with third parties for us to provide services to you; details of your relationship to other parties; details of your membership of professional or other organisations; your date of birth; details of your children and other relations; medical details including details of allergies; guest preferences including likes and dislikes, your photograph obtained from public sources used in limited circumstances* details of your car registration number; details of your driving licence; details of your Covid vaccination or recovery; details of your passport, and all other personal data which you ask us to process on your behalf, or which is necessary for us to process in order for us to fulfil our role in providing bedroom accommodation, food & beverage, meeting room, Guest Recognition Program or other hospitality related services to you. (*the limited circumstances noted are that of our Guest Recognition Program)

 We may also process other data, which is not personal data.
 In general, we do not collect special category/sensitive personal data from or about you.
 We will, however, collect personal data volunteered by or about you relating to disabilities, allergies or medical or other dietary requirements, in order to address your needs.
 We may also need to process such information in the event of an accident or a medical or other emergency during your stay or your use of our other facilities.